 iPollingTM Results Review

 Peeriosity’s iPollingTM was used to provide supporting data for the Peercast.
-The first question asked members to identify the most significant benefit from having a GPO for Order-to-Cash.
+The first question asked members to identify the most significant benefit of having a GPO for Order-to-Cash.
 The results indicate that 62% of Peeriosity member companies are using a GPO model for Order-to-Cash.
-Of the 62% who have implemented GPO’s, 40% indicated that leadership in bringing O2C areas together with a common set of aligned goals has been the greatest benefit, 20% indicated that leadership in increasing standardization and improving quality has been the greatest benefit, 20% cited leadership in setting the overall strategy for O2C was greatest, with 20% citing some other option including “all of the above”.
+Of the 62% who have implemented GPO’s, 40% indicated that leadership in bringing O2C areas together with a common set of aligned goals has been the greatest benefit, and 20% indicated that leadership in increasing standardization and improving quality has been the greatest benefit, 20% cited leadership in setting the overall strategy for O2C was greatest, with 20% citing some other option including “all of the above”.

 The second question asked about the scope of responsibilities for the O2C Global Process Owner, and specifically the mix for which the GPO has ownership for strategy, policy, and operations.
 In other words, what roles does the GPO have in determining the strategy?
 Once the strategy has been defined, what role does the GPO have in determining policies?
 And finally, what role does the GPO have for operations, which is defined as the actual people and resources who complete the work activities?